Palomox/uhclebrel/README.md

 # UHC Lebrel Plugin
-This is WIP, most information at the wiki at https://github.com/palomox/uhclebrel/wiki
+This is a Spigot plugin used for hosting UHC competitions, in the future it will depend on Paper so it's recommended to use Paper instead.
+This plugin contains the basic features for hosting an UHC, and its main feature is that addons can easily be coded.
+Information about configuration of the plugin and how to code an addon is in the wiki at https://github.com/palomox/uhclebrel/wiki
 ## Downloading an artifact
 To download an artifact, you have to go to my CI server (https://ci.palomox.ga) or download a jar from Hangar (paper plugin repository, coming soon)
 ## Compiling from source